PaulKjer/test-repo/README.md

 ####	Key Assumptions
 *  	The data has been downloaded and unzipped and the directory is available within the working directory.
-	This assumption is based on the evalation rubric, which says – “can be run as long as the Samsung data is in your working directory. “
+	This assumption is based on the evalation rubric, which says – “can be run as long as the Samsung data is in your working directory.“
 *	For our purposes, the data in the “Inertial Signals” directories is not required.
 *	The subjects in the training dataset and the testing dataset are the same subjects – combining them into a single dataset will not invalidate the data.